 …unless you’re the producers of the 1977-84 TV show, Fantasy Island.
 Each week, a lordly, all-knowing, slightly creepy gentleman named Mr. Roarke, played by longtime Chrysler spokesman Ricardo Montalban (fine Corithian leather, anyone?) granted wishes to a procession of well-heeled visitors played by minor TV actors, has-been former stars and others who we seemed to recognize without knowing why.
 Mr. Roarke and his tiny sidekick, Tatoo, shuttled these sorry souls around their tropical island fantasy in a custom Surry-style Plymouth Volare.
 This chopped up wagon might have been more believable if it had had doors, but no front fenders.

 Speaking of Volares on television (Just one more, I promise) Despite the fact that nearly all them have worn out, rusted away, or have been junked, a whole new generation of Americans can now know the joys of this deservedly unappreciated car.
 They need only to tune in to the Fox primetime cartoon, Bobs Burgers.
 The title character’s ’78 Volare Wagon seems to have held up pretty well.
-It probably helps not to be built in a 1970s Chrysler assembly plant…or be made of metal.
+It probably helps that it was made of pixels in Hollywood, not of substandard steel in a 1970s Chrysler assembly plant..

 The Plymouth Volare